epam/EPAM-AI-RUN-Marketplace/README.md

 Skip if you have ready EKS cluster with all required services (check the diagram above).

-This section describes the process of deploying the AI/Run CodeMile infrastructure within an AWS environment.
+This section describes the process of deploying the AI/Run™ for AWS infrastructure within an AWS environment.
 Terraform is used to manage resources and configure services.

 ⚠️ A crucial step involves using a registered domain name added to AWS Route 53, which allows Terraform to automatically create SSL/TLS certificates via AWS Certificate Manager.
 These certificates are essential for securing traffic handled by the Application Load Balancer (ALB) and Network Load Balancer (NLB).